-Part 1 Oath or affirmation for Commission member
+Part 1 Oath or affirmation for commission member

-Oath of annihilation for Commission member

-section 13
+section 14

-[swear][affirm] that I will well and truly serve Her Elizabeth the Second, Her heirs and successors in the office nember] of the Solomon Islands Independent Commission on, and that I will exercise the powers and functions of my aithfully and diligently without favour or affection, malice or illot, except in accordance with the provisions of the Anti-2016, divulge any information received by me in the sy functions to any person.
+Majesty, Queen I of [chairperson][I Against Corruption honestly, faithfully I will not, except , [swear][affirm] that I will well and truly serve Her Elizabeth the Second, Her heirs and successors in the office member] of the Solomon Islands Independent Commission on, and that I will exercise the powers and functions of my office and diligently without favour or affection, malice or ill-will and in accordance with the provisions of the Anti-Corruption Action in information received by me in the performance of my person.

+[So help me God] J.

+Sworn before:

+Date:

-Oath or affirmation for Director-General authorised officer or staff member
+Part 2 Oath or affirmation for Director-General, authorised officer or staff member

-section 26
+section 28

-, [swear][affirm] that I will exercise the powers and office as [Director-General][a staff member][an authorised domon Islands Independent Commission Against Corruption y and diligently without favour or affection, malice or ill-will cept in accordance with the provisions of the Anti-Corruption any information received by me in the performance of my person.
+functions of my officer] of the So honestly, faithfully I will not, except , [swear][affirm] that I will exercise the powers and office as [Director-General][a staff member][an authorised lomon Islands Independent Commission Against Corruption and diligently without favour or affection, malice or ill-will and in accordance with the provisions of the Anti-Corruption Action in the performance of my person.

-].
+[So help me God] J.

+Sworn before:

+Date:

-ANTI-CORRUPTION BILL 2016
+ANTI-CORRUPTION BILL 2017